sjsu-library/unionist/_items/unionist--text-0130.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: "<p>  It is stated by a gentleman in Ohio, who had every opportunity and anxiety to<br>  be correctly informed on the subject, that the emigrants into that State<br>  during the last year were possessed of money to the amount of between six and<br>  eight millions of dollars.
-A few years more of such emigration and Ohio will<br>  be one of the most wealthy and prosperous States of the Union.—<br>
+transcription: "<p>   It is stated by a gentleman in Ohio, who had every opportunity and anxiety to   be correctly informed on the subject, that the emigrants into that State   during the last year were possessed of money to the amount of between six and   eight millions of dollars.
+A few years more of such emigration and Ohio will
-  \ <em>S.C.
-Gaz.</em></p><p></p>"
+  \  be one of the most wealthy and prosperous States of the Union.—   <em>S.C.
+Gaz.</em>
+  </p> <p></p> "
 scholarlyNotes: Interesting that this comes from South Carolina
 commentary: 'Many folks from eastern Connecticut – including famously the Cleveland family — were among the migrants to Ohio. '